 1. The MN sends the SgNB Modification Request message, which may contain bearer context related or other UE context related information, data forwarding address information (if applicable) and the requested SCG configuration information, including the UE capability coordination result to be used as basis for the reconfiguration by the SN.
 In case a security key update in the SN is required, a new SgNB Security Key is included.
 In case of SCG RLC re-establishment for E-RABs configured with an MN terminated bearer with an SCG RLC bearer for which no bearer type change is performed, the MN provides a new UL GTP TEID to the SN.
 The SN shall continue sending UL PDCP PDUs to the MN with the previous UL GTP TEID until it re-establishes the RLC and use the new UL GTP TEID after re-establishment.
 In case of PDCP re-establishment for E-RABs configured with an SN terminated bearer with an MCG RLC bearer for which no bearer type change is performed, the MN provides a new DL GTP TEID to the SN.
 The SN shall continue sending DL PDCP PDUs to the MN with the previous DL GTP TEID until it performs PDCP re-establishment and use the new DL GTP TEID starting with the PDCP re-establishment.

 2. The SN responds with the SgNB Modification Request Acknowledge message, which may contain SCG radio resource configuration information within a NR RRC configuration message and data forwarding address information (if applicable).
-In case of a PSCell change with security key update, for E-RABs configured with the MN terminated bearer option that require X2-U resources between the MN and the SN, for which no bearer type change is performed, the SN provides a new DL GTP TEID to the MN.
+In case of a security key update, with or without PSCell change, for E-RABs configured with the MN terminated bearer option that require X2-U resources between the MN and the SN, for which no bearer type change is performed, the SN provides a new DL GTP TEID to the MN.
 The MN shall continue sending DL PDCP PDUs to the SN with the previous DL GTP TEID until it performs PDCP re-establishment or PDCP data recovery, and use the new DL GTP TEID starting with the PDCP re-establishment or data recovery.
-In case of a PSCell change with security key update, for E-RABs configured with the SN terminated bearer option that require X2-U resources between the MN and the SN, for which no bearer type change is performed, the SN provides a new UL GTP TEID to the MN.
+In case of a security key update, with or without PSCell change, for E-RABs configured with the SN terminated bearer option that require X2-U resources between the MN and the SN, for which no bearer type change is performed, the SN provides a new UL GTP TEID to the MN.
 The MN shall continue sending UL PDCP PDUs to the SN with the previous UL GTP TEID until it re-establishes the RLC and use the new UL GTP TEID after re-establishment.

 3-5.
 The MN initiates the RRC connection reconfiguration procedure, including the NR RRC configuration message.
 The UE applies the new configuration, synchronizes to the MN (if instructed, in case of intra-MN handover) and replies with RRCConnectionReconfigurationComplete, including a NR RRC response message, if needed.
 In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration message, it performs the reconfiguration failure procedure.